superannotateai/superannotate-python-sdk/docs/source/tutorial.sdk.rst

           if project["description"] == "my desc":
               break

-   It is advised to make search prefix unique in the available projects list to be able to choose the project with just :py:obj:`project = project[0]`.

 Now that we have found the project, we can perform various tasks on it.
 For example, to upload images from a local folder to the project: